Revelation 14

 who had His name and His Father’s name written on their foreheads

-a sound from heaven
+And I heard a sound from heaven

 like the roar of many waters

-and like the sound of loud thunder
+and the loud rumbling of thunder

-The sound I heard was like harpists strumming their harps
+And the sound I heard was like harpists strumming their harps

 And they sang a new song